 The Blue Flag accredited beach is exceptionally popular in the summer but with a generous size, visitors will always find a space on the sand to call their own.
 Just add a couple of well-placed towels and a cool box – you've got yourself a picnic paradise in the sunshine.

-There are plenty of local amenities around Mil Palmeras beach including the newly opened Victoria commercial centre which hosts the upscale Blue Beach and Tango Beach restaurants.
+There are plenty of local amenities around Mil Palmeras beach including the Mil Palmeras commercial centre which hosts the upscale Blue Beach and Tango Beach restaurants.